icsboyx/botox/README.md

 - `tts.rs`: Handles text-to-speech functionality.
 - `twitch.rs`: Manages Twitch integration.

-## Dependencies

-- `async-std`: For asynchronous programming.
-- `tokio`: For asynchronous runtime.
-- `serde`: For serialization and deserialization.
-- `irc-parser`: For parsing IRC messages.

 ## Configuration

 The application expects a configuration file named `config.toml` in the root directory.
 The configuration file should contain the following: